-In Pakenham East, on land just south of Pakenham Railway Station, is a maintenance depot used for stabling trains.
-As part of the Cranbourne-Pakenham Rail Corridor Project, the construction of a new train maintenance depot commenced in 2017 to service a fleet or 80 high-capacity trains.
-The project intends to upgrade the station's infrastructure and slightly realign the rail corridor to enable access to the depot by the end of 2018.
+As part of the Cranbourne-Pakenham Rail Corridor Project, the construction of a new train maintenance depot was established in Pakenham East which commenced in 2017 to service a fleet of 80 high-capacity trains.
+That project also upgraded the Pakenham railway station and slightly realigned the rail corridor which enabled train access to the depot of 2018.